Buying or building a new home

 Getting a foot in the door

-It can be fun to drive around on the weekend and look at model homes.
+It can be fun to drive around on a sunny weekend and look at model homes.
 But some builders will put a time limit on the registration of your agent, usually 30 days.
-If you love the neighborhood, but aren't ready to put down money yet to start building in 30 days, then you shouldn’t register with the builder's sales representative.
-I can always do it for you later when you’ve decided.
-I can even go to the office on the day of the lot release with your earnest money and reserve your first and second choices for you.
+If you love the neighborhood, but aren't ready to put down money and start building in 30 days, then you shouldn’t register with the builder's sales representative.
+We can always do it for you later when you’ve decided.
+We can go to the office on the day of the lot release with your earnest money and reserve your lot choice for you.

 How to get a deal

 If there are any existing homes in the neighborhood you like, those are the best ones to get bargain on.
-The previous buyers may have backed out or their financing fallen through; meanwhile, the builder is having to pay interest on the house every month.
-The builder may lower the price to get the home off the books, and maybe even throw in incentives.
+The previous buyers may have backed out or their financing fallen through; meanwhile, the builder is paying interest on the house every month.
+The builder may lower the price to get the home off the books by the end of the tax year, and maybe even throw in some incentives.

 Build your own

-If you want to build a home instead of buying an existing one, I can help you choose the options and upgrades that will be the best value.
-The builder's advertised price is for the base model without upgrades, and you will likely add some thousands more to that price to get the home you want.
-Builders charge a high mark-up on many upgrades that you could do yourself, such as ceramic tile instead of vinyl flooring.
-Often, I can arrange for a contractor to do it for much less after closing.
+If you want to build a home instead of buying an existing one, we can help you choose the options and upgrades that will be the best value for the market.
+The builder's advertised price is for the base model without upgrades, and you will add some thousands more to that price to get the home you want.
+Builders charge a high mark-up on many upgrades that you could do yourself, such as backsplash or ceiling fans.
+We can arrange for a contractor to do upgrades for much less after closing.

-I will also ride herd on the builder and arrange the inspections for you, making sure the construction and landscaping people are doing what they're supposed to do.
-I'll watch over the process to make sure it's going smoothly.
-Finally, I will prepare the punchlist and do the final walk-through to make sure all the items on the punchlist are corrected before closing.
+We will also ride herd on the builder and arrange the inspections for you, making sure the construction and landscaping people are doing what they're supposed to do.
+We will watch over the process to make sure it's going smoothly.
+Finally, we will prepare a punchlist and do the final walk-throughs to make sure all the items on the list are corrected before closing.

 Home builders and neighborhoods